-- We have a Worldwide Code of Business Conduct and Ethics (the "Code of Conduct") that is applicable to all our employees, officers, directors and independent contractors, as well as written policies addressing insider trading, anti-corruption, financial controls and maintaining confidentiality. - · The Code of Conduct and our internal policies are reviewed on an annual basis and updated as necessary. - All employees are required to complete a training course on the Code of Conduct and related policies on an annual basis; additional trainings on select topics are provided to certain employees based on their roles. - Trust is one of our core values and we seek to maintain that trust through empowering employees to report any potential violations of our Code of Conduct, our policies or applicable laws through our confidential whistleblower hotline; we do not tolerate any retaliation against employees who report potential violations in good faith or participate in investigations into such violations. - We prohibit all forms of slavery, human trafficking, and discrimination in our operations, and we strive to ensure that our policies and procedures are reflective of our commitment to human and labor rights.
+- We have a Worldwide Code of Business Conduct and Ethics (the "Code of Conduct") that is applicable to all our employees, officers, directors and independent contractors, as well as written policies addressing insider trading, anti-corruption, financial controls and maintaining confidentiality. - .
+The Code of Conduct and our internal policies are reviewed on an annual basis and updated as necessary. - All employees are required to complete a training course on the Code of Conduct and related policies on an annual basis; additional trainings on select topics are provided to certain employees based on their roles. - Trust is one of our core values and we seek to maintain that trust through empowering employees to report any potential violations of our Code of Conduct, our policies or applicable laws through our confidential whistleblower hotline; we do not tolerate any retaliation against employees who report potential violations in good faith or participate in investigations into such violations. - We prohibit all forms of slavery, human trafficking, and discrimination in our operations, and we strive to ensure that our policies and procedures are reflective of our commitment to human and labor rights. - · Our Supplier Code of Conduct establishes our expectations of a supplier's commitment to safeguarding human rights in their own operations.